Lisbon revisited (updated April 2024)

 Romantics beaches (Cascais)

-If you have the time, skip the motorway back to Lisbon and go back via the coastline instead and stop off also in the aristocratic, picturesque seaside town of Cascais.
+If you have the time, skip the motorway back to Lisbon and go back via the coastline (the Lisbon Riviera) instead and stop off also in the aristocratic, picturesque seaside town of Cascais.

 WHEN HUNGER STRIKES IN LISBON

 A little word of advice to the gullible and unwary eater before the recommendations follow.
-Should the traditional açorda dish ever present itself or be inflicted upon you by some over enthusiastic Portuguese national, polutely decline, decline, decline and decline.
-Even if you are the adventurous foodie type, I would not want you to get off to a bad start on your first date with the national cuisine.
+Should the traditional açorda dish ever present itself or be inflicted upon you by some over enthusiastic Portuguese national, politely decline, decline, decline and decline.
+Even if you are the adventurous foodie type, I do not wish that upon anyone.

 https://pradorestaurante.com/